Preface

 Systems is probably the largest cluster in CS by footprint.
 It covers nearly all the infrastructure that lets computation actually run on hardware, from chip design at the bottom up through OS, networking, databases, PL, SE, and so on.
 The research style is almost the opposite of theory: theory is formulas and proofs on paper, systems is hands-on.
 Almost every paper builds a real prototype and then measures its performance (latency, throughput, power, etc.), using empirical data to back up its claims.
 Systems papers therefore often come with a substantial codebase.

-Continuing the algorithm-contest perspective: an algorithm tries to bring down the time complexity, while systems certainly also cares about making things run faster (i.e., optimizing the constant factor) — but it actually owns much messier territory than that, including how to keep multi-threaded code race-condition-free, how to avoid losing data when a machine crashes, what kind of API is good for the upper layer to use, and so on.
+If we take the algorithm-competition perspective: an algorithm tries to bring down the time complexity, while systems certainly also cares about making things run faster (i.e., optimizing the constant factor) — but it actually owns much messier territory than that, including how to keep multi-threaded code race-condition-free, how to avoid losing data when a machine crashes, what kind of API is good for the upper layer to use, and so on.
 Most of those concerns have nothing to do with raw speed, but they’re all systems’ responsibility.

 CSRankings splits systems into about a dozen subfields.
 Below I’ll walk through a few of the more representative ones.